 Limiting outbound calling to specific destination countries will prevent malicious parties from benefitting from toll fraud.
 Geo-fencing may also be used on network firewalls and email servers to prevent connections to countries with a high incidence of fraud.

 Update firmware on VoIP phones and avoid connecting devices directly to the internet without using a router or firewall.

 Updating the device firmware ensures that the most currently-available security patches are installed, and that any vulnerability gaps are closed before a phone system goes live.
 Ensure that an IP phone is connected to the Internet using router or a firewall.
 IP phones are managed through a web interface that can be accessed remotely if directly connected to the Internet.
 Any default administration passwords should be changed.

-Implementing firewalls specifically for VoIP systems.
+Implement firewalls specifically for VoIP systems.

 There are numerous firewalls that are available specifically for VoIP systems that will not only protect these systems from malicious parties, but will balance the network traffic load to ensure high quality of service.

-Educating users on best practices to enhance cyber security.
+Educate users on best practices to enhance cyber security.

 Proper user education regarding security credentials and what to expect from normal quality of service on VoIP calls can help keep a communications system secure.
 Educated end users provide an extra set of eyes that are able to notice abnormal activity, indicating that the system has been compromised